 Marika played the Head Nurse in the Lincoln Center production of South Pacific, touring Australia.
 Her solo show The Last of The Red Hot Mamas premiered at The 2013 Adelaide Cabaret Festival and continued to tour around Australia through 2013 and 2014.
 In late 2014, Marika was privileged to join the star studded cast of Miracle City, by Nick Enright and Max Lambert, playing Eulella.
 She can be heard on the original Australian cast recording of this production, released April 2015.

 In 2015, Marika played the fiery Aldonza in Squabbalogic’s sold-out production of The Man of La Mancha, opposite industry legend Tony Sheldon.
 The live cast recording of this sell-out production is available through Squabbalogic.

 In July 2017, Marika took her final bow as Mrs Wormwood in the Royal Shakespeare Company’s Australian production of Matilda the Musical after two years.
 This internationally acclaimed musical, written by Dennis Kelly and Tim Minchin, has played Sydney, Melbourne & Brisbane, and won 13 Helpmann Awards – an as yet unbroken record.

-Marika is currently based in New York City, where she is managed by Whole Artist Management.
+Marika is currently playing ‘Bev and Others’ in the 1st National Tour of Come From Away across North America.
+Based in New York City, she is managed by Whole Artist Management and Paradigm.